 Moody’s Investors Service means the organisation that carries on the business of assigning credit ratings under that trading name;

-Standard & Poor’s means the organisation that carries on the business of assigning credit ratings under that trading name.
+Standard & Poor’s means the organisation that carries on the business of assigning credit ratings under that trading name;

+Western Australian Treasury Corporation means the Western Australian Treasury Corporation established under the Western Australian Treasury Corporation Act 1986 section 5(1).

 (2) For the purposes of section 37(1) of the Act, money standing to the credit of the Public Bank Account may be invested, in Australian dollars, in an investment to which this regulation applies that is made in accordance with the criteria specified in investment and credit policies approved by the Treasurer.

+(2A) This regulation applies to an investment on deposit with the Western Australian Treasury Corporation.

 (3) Subject to subregulation (4), this regulation applies to an investment —

 (a) on deposit with an ADI; or